2 Public cloud images #

 (ISO 8601).
 Only shown for deleted images.- Changelog

-Link to a detailed changelog that lists image configuration changes, CVE fixes, package version changes, and package changelogs.
+Link to a detailed changelog and a software bill of materials (SBOM).
 For more information, refer to Section 2.4, “Change information”

 Image changelogs are only available for images that replace others.
 For initial images of new product versions, refer to the product's release notes.